 Compare and contrast the different strategies for meeting the US demand for wood using the article: Dekker-Robertson, D.L. and Libby, W.J.
 1998.
 American forest policy - global ethical tradeoffs.
 BioScience 48(6): 471-477.
-Be sure to use information provided in lecture and in other readings to make logical comparisons between the strategies.
+In your paper define at least two major conflicts that exist based on policies discussed in the paper and how collaborative strategies can be used to manage those conflicts.